Spec 008 — Testing¶

 re-frame-test library compatibility¶

-re-frame2 does not ship a run-test-sync shim — the macro existed in v1 to wrap a test body in a synchronous drain, and v2's dispatch-sync is already settle-by-default, so the shim was pure migration tax (rf2-u3w8j).
-Existing re-frame-test users rewrite the body to inline dispatch-sync calls under the per-test reset-runtime-fixture (or with-fresh-registrar for ad-hoc bodies); see MIGRATION §M-52.
-The other two re-frame-test helpers — dispatch-sequence and assert-state — keep their v1 names and ship in re-frame.test-support; the move is a mechanical re-frame.test → re-frame.test-support namespace rename per MIGRATION §M-25.
+re-frame2 does not ship a run-test-sync shim — the macro existed in v1 to wrap a test body in a synchronous drain, and v2's dispatch-sync is already settle-by-default, so the shim was pure migration tax.
+Existing re-frame-test users rewrite the body to inline dispatch-sync calls under the per-test make-reset-runtime-fixture (or with-fresh-registrar for ad-hoc bodies); see MIGRATION §M-52.
+The other two re-frame-test helpers ship in re-frame.test-support: dispatch-sequence keeps its v1 name; assert-state is split into assert-path-equals + assert-db-equals so the fn-side shares a name root with the :rf.assert/* event-family used in a Story :script block.
+The require move is a mechanical re-frame.test → re-frame.test-support namespace rename per MIGRATION §M-25.

 Headless rendering for visual regression¶